radhack/simple-php-shopping/README.md

  * an awesome specs section

 A quick and easy thing to do would be add more products - these four are sad.

+Also, I'd add a way to track individual members.
+For ease of POC I hardcoded the member, but I'd probably store a cookie and load the cart for individuals as a very next step.